naclsn/sel/README.md

 - `let {repeat 1, a, 3} [const a] [add a]` parse broken
 - `{1, 2, 3}, let {h,, t} h` type broken
 - `add 1, map, flip apply {1, 2, 3}` type and run broken
+- `let 0 fst snd` type broken

+### need to move to multi-file support

+.. before `def` section with prelude and such ideally

 ### `def` section